Pistons vs. Cavaliers odds, prediction, time: 2026 NBA playoff picks, Game 6 best bets from proven model

 SportsLine's model reveals its Detroit Pistons vs. Cleveland Cavaliers Game 6 picks for Friday

 Tipoff from Rocket Arena in Cleveland is set for 7 p.m.
 ET.
-The Cavaliers lead the all-time postseason series 19-10.
 Cleveland is a 4.5-point favorite in the latest Pistons vs. Cavaliers odds from FanDuel Sportsbook, while the over/under for total points scored is 210.5.
 Before making any Cavaliers vs. Pistons picks, check out the Pistons vs. Cavaliers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.